Manaslu Circuit Trek - 15 Days

 • How many kilos to carry for potter?

 A porter can carry a maximum load of 30 Kg depending on the individual.
-Some will carry less but the weight of the load can vary as per the trekking route, destination, and the porter himself.
+Some will carry less but the weight of the load can vary as per the Manaslu route, destination, and the porter himself.
 Most porters carry loads around 15 to 20 Kg but make sure to have a talk with them beforehand and inform them about the weight they are supposed to carry.
 The official guideline given by Trekking Agency Association of Nepal (TAAN) is 25 Kg per porter.
 Making people carry more than 30 Kg, even if they are willing to, can be taken as rude or inconsiderate so, be mindful of this fact.

 • Is any permission needed for Manaslu circuit trek?